Top award for inspirational Burnley model, actress and social 'influencer'

-An award winning teenage actress and international model from Burnley is to receive a prestigious Child of Britain Award.
+An award winning teenage actress and international model from Burnley has been nominated to receive a prestigious Child of Britain Award.

 This is just the latest in a series of awards and honours for the 14-year-old who last year won the Medal of Honour at the British Citizen Youth Awards.